 - UofL students are active in the Kentucky Student Environmental Coalition (KSEC), a network of young people and student groups from across the commonwealth who are united in their concerns about environmental injustice and the impacts that climate change will have (and is already having) on our lives.

-- UofL's Socially Responsible Investment Committee exchanges ideas and information with other schools through the Responsible Endowments Coalition.
+- UofL's Committee on Investor Responsibility exchanges ideas and information with other schools through the Intentional Endowments Network (and formerly through the ).

 - UofL participates in the Southeast Campus Sustainability Coordinators Network, which facilitates collaboration and the sharing of best practices across the following schools in the U.S. southeast (links to their sustainability offices/programs):

 Christopher Newport University

 East Carolina University

 Georgia Institute of Technology